MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-512-Radiation-Oncology-Model-End-Stage-Renal-Disease-Treatment-Choices-Model/subpart-B-Radiation-Oncology-Model/subjectgroup-ECFR46b17d6cd1c988f-General/section-512.205.md

 *Stop-loss limit* means the set percentage at which loss is limited under the Model used to calculate the stop-loss reconciliation amount.

-*Stop-loss reconciliation amount* means the amount owed to RO participants that have fewer than 60 episodes during 2016-2018 and that were furnishing included RT services on November 30, 2020 in the CBSAs selected for participation for the loss incurred under the Model as described in § 512.285(f).
+*Stop-loss reconciliation amount* means the amount set forth in § 512.285(f) owed by CMS for the loss incurred under the Model to RO participants that have fewer than 60 episodes during the baseline period and were furnishing included RT services before the start of the model performance period in the CBSAs selected for participation.

 *Technical component (TC)* means the included RT services that are not furnished by a physician, including the provision of equipment, supplies, personnel, and administrative costs related to RT services.